 Who knows what's happening at Parkland?
 You do!
 If you sign up for our weekly newsletter.

-You'll get a sneak peek at Sunday's sermon, find out about events, hear what's going on in the church office, and have a chance to take on the Weekly Why Not? challenge.
+You'll get a sneak peek at Sunday's sermon, find out about events, and hear what's going on in the church office.

 Think this page could be improved?
 Give us some feedback!